New Horizons Un-Limited Inc.Balance and Vestibular Rehabilitation Therapy

 Meniere's Disease: Differential Diagnosis and Treatment

-Meniere's Disease Health Article on Healthline provides general information about Meniere's Disease.
-The information on this page summarizes the nature of Meniere's Disease, its causes, symptoms, tests used in diagnosis, and methods of treatment.
-Click on "Meniere's Disease Vertigo" on the right side of the page to access links to websites about Meniere's Disease.
+Meniere's Disease article on Healthline provides general information about Meniere's Disease.
+The information on this page summarizes the nature of Meniere's Disease, its causes, symptoms, tests used in diagnosis, and methods of treatments, diet, lifestyle changes and outlook.

 Healthline is a comprehensive medical encyclopedia.
 It contains both general medical information and advertisements including google ads.
 It attempts to provide links to related subjects to a point that may be confusing.
 Be prepared to sort out the information you want and ignore the rest.
-If you would like to access information about another health condition, click on "Directory" at the top of the page.
+If you would like to access information about another health condition, click on the Menu at the top of the page.
 Healthline Networks, Inc., 660 Third Street, San Francisco, CA 94107, Phone: 415-281-3100 and Fax: 415-281-3199.

-Vertigo Health Channel: Vertigo-Associated Disorders
+Vertigo and Vertigo-Associated Disorders

 Healthline is a comprehensive medical encyclopedia.
 It contains both general medical information and advertisements including google ads.
 It attempts to provide links to related subjects to a point that may be confusing.
 Be prepared to sort out the information you want and ignore the rest.
-If you would like to access information about another health condition, click on "Directory" at the top of the page.
+If you would like to access information about another health condition, click on the Menu at the top of the page.
 Healthline Networks, Inc. is located at 660 Third Street, San Francisco, CA 94107, Phone: 415-281-3100 or Fax: 415-281-3199.

 This is an article about vestibular rehabilitation therapy found on the VEDA (Vestibular Disorders Association) website.
 This short article covers the reasons for needing VRT, the purpose of VRT, what the therapist and patient do during VRT, and how this kind of therapy will help a vestibular patient.
 VEDA offers three publications about VRT which can be ordered from their website.
 Therapists that provide VRT can be found by state or world region in VEDA's list of health professionals that treat vestibular disorders.